Targeted Regional Initiatives for Suicide Prevention

 • establish Suicide Prevention Regional Response Leaders or Coordinators.

-Why it is important
+Why this was important

 Suicide is a complex issue that affects every community in different ways.
 Causes vary, and so do the resources and services each community needs.